Jewellery Maker, Jewellery Designer

 Exhibitions & Partnerships

-Tara’s jewellery has been exhibited in France and Malta, with upcoming events in the UK and Germany.
+Tara’s jewellery has been exhibited in France, the UK and Malta, with upcoming events in Germany.

-She is partnered with the 5* Kempinsky Hotel in Malta who recommend her as their jeweller of choice to all their guests.
+She is partnered with the five star Kempinski Hotel in Malta who recommend her as their jeweller of choice to all their guests.